qubitro/particle/README.md

 ## Creating the Integration

-To get the required credentials, choose a project from the list, then, click on the `New source` button and click on `Particle` in the list.
+To get the required credentials, choose a project from the list on Qubitro Portal, then, click on the `New source` button and click on `Particle` in the list.

 ![Credentials](images/particle_qubitro_integration_creds.png)